Xarelto Side Effects

 Dangers of Once-Daily Dosing

-The once-daily dosing causes periods of high and low-drug concentration, increasing the risk for uncontrollable bleeding, blood clots, and strokes.
+The once-daily dosing causes periods of high and low-drug concentration, which may increase the risk for uncontrollable bleeding, blood clots, and strokes.

 Once on Xarelto, it’s important that patients continue to take it as prescribed until otherwise instructed by a medical professional.
 Missing a dose can increase the risk of developing blood clots and having a stroke.

-But, as it turns out, even taking the medication as prescribed can put patients in danger because of Xarelto’s once-daily dosing, which is marketed as a convenience over other blood thinners.
+But, as it turns out, even taking the medication as prescribed may put patients in danger because of Xarelto’s once-daily dosing, which is marketed as a convenience over other blood thinners.

 The once-daily dosing causes periods of high-drug concentration, when the risk for uncontrollable bleeding is high, and low-drug concentration, when the risk of blood clots and strokes is high.